A handmade Christmas elf is gifted with every order 🎄🎁

 Wash the surface to be treated

-The first step is to clean your wooden crockery.
-Use lukewarm water and mild soap to remove food residues and bacteria.
-Rinse and dry your wooden product thoroughly.
+You should start by cleaning your wooden tableware.
+To do this, use lukewarm water and a mild soap to remove food residues and various bacteria.
+Rinse and dry your wooden product completely.

 Why use lukewarm water?

-• Hot water will expand the wood and damage it.
+• Hot water will make the wood swell and damage it.

 • Cold water will not remove food residues